-We have identified a range of field trips available for schools in the Southland region.
+We have identified four field trips available for schools in the Southland region.

 |Bluff Hill Motupohue||Volunteers provide guided walks for students.
 A school visit outlining the work of the Trust can also be arranged prior to students doing a tour of the project.
 High school and Southern Institute of Technology students are invited to be involved in restoration projects.
 A DOC resource provides background information and activities to help teachers get the most out of a Bluff Hill field trip.||No charge, koha welcome.||Get in touch|

 |Bushy Point Restoration Project||Offers school groups tours and education sessions focussing on restoration projects, including planting and predator control.||Get in touch|

 |Kids Restore the Kepler||Open to all schools to walk the track.
 Activities depend on student requirements but include species tracking, trapping and freshwater.||No charge.||Get in touch|

 |Southland Community Nursery||They have a Nature Education Centre on site.
 Local schools can propagate native plants and engage in various educational sessions in groups of up to 40 children.
 Has a range of resources to support visits.||No charge.||Get in touch|